Español

 Q: What is the Optimum HealthCare Formulary?

-A formulary is a list of covered drugs selected by Optimum HealthCare, in consultation with a team of health care providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.
-Optimum HealthCare will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at an Optimum HealthCare network pharmacy, and other plan rules are followed.
+A: A formulary is a list of covered drugs selected by Optimum HealthCare, Inc. in consultation with a team of health care providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.
+Optimum HealthCare, Inc. will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at a Optimum HealthCare, Inc. network pharmacy, and other plan rules are followed.
 For more information on how to fill your prescriptions, please review your Evidence of Coverage.

 Q: Can the formulary change?

-Optimum HealthCare covers both brand name drugs and generic drugs.
+A: Optimum HealthCare, Inc. covers both brand name drugs and generic drugs.
 A generic drug is approved by the FDA as having the same active ingredient as the brand name drug.
-Generally, generic drugs cost less than brand name drugs.
+Generally, generic drugs work just as well as and usually cost less than brand name drugs.
+There are generic drug substitutes available for many brand name drugs.
+Generic drugs usually can be substituted for the brand name drug at the pharmacy without needing a new prescription, depending on state laws.

-Q: What if my drug isn't on the formulary?
+Q: What if my drug is not on the formulary?

-1. You can ask Member Services for a list of similar drugs that are covered by Optimum HealthCare.
-When you receive the list, share it with your doctor and ask him or her to prescribe a similar drug that is covered by Optimum HealthCare.
+• You can ask Member Services for a list of similar drugs that are covered by Optimum HealthCare, Inc. When you receive the list, show it to your doctor and ask them to prescribe a similar drug that is covered by Optimum HealthCare, Inc.

-2. You can ask Optimum HealthCare to make an exception and cover your drug.
+• You can ask Optimum HealthCare, Inc. to make an exception and cover your drug.
+See below for information about how to request an exception.

 Please contact us to find out more information about our formulary drug coverage.